datafolklabs/cement-gitbook/extensions/configparser.md

 ## Configuration

-This extension does rely on any application level configuration settings or meta options.
+This extension does not rely on any application level configuration settings or meta options.

 ## Usage